 And then it’s about making a commitment to yourself of what you, you know, say that you will actually do.
-So that essentially wraps us up for today’s live stream.
+That essentially wraps us up for today’s live stream.

 And we talked about strange order there, nothing like live to make you look at things a little bit quickly.
-So we talked about five things we talked about.
+We talked about five things we talked about.

 Firstly, taking small steps, small steps, small actions so that you can get yourself back into the swing of things.
 We talked about turning off those distractions, turning off social media, turning off the television, stopping those hobbies for a little bit so you can get back into the routine of things.

 I talked about clearing your space and having the environment that you are happy to come to and so that you can create and do the business work that you need to do.
 I talked about letting it be perfectly imperfect because no one’s perfect and it’s okay to just get it out and refine it as you go.

 And lastly, I talked about creating a to-do list with a non-negotiable.
 And they’re my tips for helping you to get back into motivation, you know, how to get motivated and how to get back into the swing of things after a vacation or a holiday.